turingschool/career-development-curriculum-site/module_one/week_5_storytelling_linkedin_workshop.md

 ---

 ### Overview
 This is your final PD activity during this module.
-By the end of today, the goals are for you to have:
+By the end of today, there are 2 goals for you to achieve:

 * A working version of your professional story
 * A working draft of your LinkedIn profile